Liver cancer – C22

 Liver cancer may be partially prevented.
 Vaccination for hepatitis, adequate hygiene, stopping smoking or drinking excess alcohol are all suitable preventative steps, moreover, a healthy diet reduces the risk of fatty liver (steatosis).

 The immune system may have a primary role in the development of any cancer including liver cancer.
 A weak immunity amplifies adverse effects of chemical substances and smoking that incite infection in the body and progress to liver cirrhosis.
-However, tumour growth may be prevented by natural food supplements enhancing the body’s immunity and its defence mechanisms.
+However, tumor growth may be prevented by natural food supplements enhancing the body’s immunity and its defence mechanisms.